Who is covered by the Workplace Safety and Insurance Act, 1997 (WSIA)

 - the injury happened in Ontario, or the worker qualifies under various out-of-province coverage rules.

 There are 233 industries listed in Schedule 1, Part II of O. Reg.
 175/98 that are not subject to mandatory WSIB coverage.
 These industries include banking, insurance, interior design, legal services, buying or selling real estate, membership organizations, personal care services, travel arrangement and reservation services, and personal physical fitness training services.
-Employers in Schedule 1, Part II industries may choose to apply for WSIB coverage (referred to as “optional insurance”) under Schedule 1, Part I. If their application is approved, they will be treated the same as Schedule 1, Part I employers that are required to have coverage.
-Any of these “by application” employers who later choose to cancel their optional coverage will be required to pay a departure fee.
+Employers in Schedule 1, Part II industries may choose to apply for WSIB coverage (referred to as “by application” coverage) under Schedule 1, Part I. If their application is approved, they will be treated the same as Schedule 1, Part I employers that are required to have coverage.

-The same is true for IOs, sole proprietors, partners, and executive officers of a corporation who do not work in the construction industry, who may choose to apply for individual coverage / optional insurance.
+Independent operators, sole proprietors, partners, and executive officers of a corporation who do not work in the construction industry are not automatically covered under the WSIA but may choose to apply for optional insurance.

 How to find out if your business is covered